 Once you have milked the sheep, you will need to strain the milk and get it cooling as soon as possible.
 You will need a strainer, filters, and jars.
 Strainers and filters are available at dairy and livestock supply stores.
 We like to use glass canning jars, with the plastic lids that fit them.
 We have both quart and half-gallon jars.

 After you have your housing and supplies together, you are ready to take the next step and bring home your milk sheep.
-Watch for Part 2 to learn more.
+Read the rest of the series for more:

 Kat Ludlam is a high-altitude homesteader and owner of Willow Creek Farm in the Colorado Rockies, where she breeds landrace sheep, chickens, and crops accustomed to elevation.
 Check out Kat’s custom fiber-processing business, Willow Creek Fiber Mill, and read all of Kat’s MOTHER EARTH NEWS posts here.